 Views-A-Plenty at Arbol Solitario

 There are some things that have been on my to-do list for years.
 Hiking up to Arbol Solitario (or Lonely Tree) has been one of them.
-You can see the tree, all by itself on a peak, when you stop at the Jibaro Monument on Route 52 and look south.
+You can see the tree, all by itself on a peak (or what remains of the tree), when you stop at the Jibaro Monument on Route 52 and look south.

 It is one of those places that reward you handsomely for your effort.
 The tree itself is not what makes the journey worth it.
 It is the photo opportunity that awaits you at the peak, which is almost 2000 feet above sea level.
 Located between Cayey and Salinas, you get some great 360° views of the mountains, surrounding towns, and the Caribbean Sea.
 Also called Cerro de los Cielos.

 In 2016, Trekking to this tree has become a very popular expedition.
 Of course, it is much better when you have the peak to yourself — to reflect, take photos, or just enjoy the bird’s eye views.
 But Puerto Rico’s beauty is to be shared with everyone, including 20 or 30 of your new best hiking buddies!
 But now in 2020, it is again a mostly solitary hike and arbol!

 When we went, there were two trails up to the tree.
 The one that we used started on Route 52, on the north-east side of the mountain, but as of 7/16, this route is not allowed anymore.
 Currently, the only available trailhead starts on the south-west side of the mountain.

 Note that the “trail” is not easy and it can be steep in places as you ascend.
 Almost the whole way to the peak, you are climbing dirt paths , through grassy areas.
 There is a gain in altitude of almost 600 feet.
 There are no handrails, ropes, or steps to make it any easier.
 It is at least a 90 minute walk/climb to the first peak, but most people will take longer.
 Take your time and be careful.